 Doctoral project: Migration discourse in the Swedish mainstream and social media

-The project studies migration discourse in the Swedish mainstream and social media in the last decade.
-Using the methods of network and text analysis, the project aims to examine the discourse dynamics against the background of the European refugee crisis in 2015 and analyzes the role of participatory media in the shaping of public debate on migration in Sweden.
+The project studied migration discourse in the Swedish mainstream and social media in the last decade.
+Using the methods of network and text analysis, the project aimed to examine the discourse dynamics against the background of the European refugee crisis in 2015 and analyzed the role of participatory media in the shaping of public debate on migration in Sweden.